You are here

 If a kindergarten student is identified as having a significant reading deficiency, a student’s READ plan is to be a component of the student’s individualized learning plan in kindergarten (C.R.S.
 22-7-1205; C.R.S.
 22-7-1206).

-Local education providers have flexibility in the format of these individualized learning plans, which may include district or vendor designed templates.
+Local education providers have flexibility in the format of these individualized learning plans, which may include district or vendor-designed templates.
 The following resources are provided as a support.

 Informing Local Planning

-School and district leadership's review of individual plans can inform allocation of resources to ensure necessary materials, personnel, and supports are available to teachers and staff to meet each child where they are at and ensure progress toward school readiness and end of year expectations.
+School and district leadership's review of individual plans can inform the allocation of resources to ensure necessary materials, personnel, and supports are available to teachers and staff to meet each child where they are at and ensure progress toward school readiness and end-of-year expectations.
 Additionally, identifying trends year over year and within kindergarten cohorts may help inform local collaboration to continue to strengthen both the preparedness of the school to meet the individual needs of each child entering kindergarten and the preparedness of each child to engage within a kindergarten classroom and access grade level content in kindergarten curricula.

 Quick Check:

-2. Create Individual Learning Plans (School Readiness or K Plans) for each student.
+- Create Individual Learning Plans (School Readiness or K Plans) for each student.

-3. If required, a student’s READ plan is to be a component of the student’s individualized learning plan in kindergarten.
+- If required, a student’s READ plan is to be a component of the student’s individualized learning plan in kindergarten.